From the traditional nuclear to the symmetrical family, and then the negotiated family and the pure relationship.

 Traditional Marxists see the education system as working in the interests of ruling class elites.
 According to the Marxist perspective on education, the system performs three functions for these elites:

-In school, the middle classes use their material and cultural capital to ensure that their children get into the best schools and the top sets.
+Middle class parents use their material and cultural capital to ensure their children get into the best schools and the top sets.
 This means that the wealthier pupils tend to get the best education and then go onto to get middle class jobs.
 Meanwhile working class children are more likely to get a poorer standard of education and end up in working class jobs.
 In this way class inequality is reproduced

-In ‘Schooling in Capitalist America’ (1976) Bowles and Gintis suggest that there is a correspondence between values learnt at school and the way in which the workplace operates.
+Bowles and Gintis suggested that there was a correspondence between values learnt at school and the way in which the workplace operates.
 The values, they suggested, are taught through the ‘Hidden Curriculum’.
 The Hidden Curriculum consists of those things that pupils learn through the experience of attending school rather than the main curriculum subjects taught at the school.
-So pupils learn those values that are necessary for them to tow the line in menial manual jobs, as outlined below
+So pupils learn those values that are necessary for them to tow the line in menial manual jobs, as outlined below.

 Acceptance of hierarchy (authority of teachers) corresponds to Authority of managers